ChanceYoung/ChanceYoung.github.io/_projects/woocommerceintegrationv1.md

 ### WooCommerce
 I had never worked with WooCommerce before this project.
 I found it very straightforward to set up a Webhook, and the pre-built trigger topics were extensive enough to cover my use case perfectly.
 I also think they have excellent documentation for their [Rest API](https://woocommerce.github.io/woocommerce-rest-api-docs/) which allowed me to understand the footprint of the JSON objects used by WooCommerce.

-### .NET hosted via IIS
+### .NET Framework 4.8 hosted via IIS
-Althought many of my core classes were in .NET Core, the Toolkit used to communicate with our ERP system only supports up to .NET Framework 4.8.
-After *a lot* of Google research and usage of ChatGPT, I fin
+Although many of my core bachelors degree classes were in .NET Core, the Toolkit used to communicate with our ERP system only supports up to .NET Framework 4.8.
+After *a lot* of Google research, consulting the Toolkit documentation, and a little bit of idea bouncing on Chat GPT, I was finally able to piece together a working monolithic project that I could host on our on-premises IIS server.

+###
 ## The Solution
 Once again we visited the idea with the integration toolkit provided by our ERP system.
 This time, however, instead of using the binaries that allowed me to engage with Inventory documents, I was able to create Full on Customer Orders.
 The data flow went as follows:
 ```mermaid